bebiksior/CaidoReflector/README.md

 # CaidoReflector
 `CaidoReflector` is a passive workflow for Caido that will automatically look for paramater reflections in the HTTP response.

+> [!CAUTION]
+> I would recommend avoiding this workflow for now as it might significantly slow down your Caido project, we are working on a better alternative

 ## Installation [Recommended]
 1. Install **EvenBetter** extension https://github.com/bebiksior/EvenBetter